netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 1. Vast community.
 2. Open architecture.
-3. Swiss-army knife for visualization.
+3. A Swiss-army knife for visualization.

 What we didn't like:

-1. The default resolution of 1-minute for the Grafana agent was a surprise.
+1. The default 1-minute resolution for the Grafana agent was unexpected.
 Grafana knows that this is not enough for monitoring today's systems and applications, but probably it was needed for justifying the pricing (at higher resolution the service is more expensive).
-2. Primitive default dashboards.
-Grafana is equivalent to DIY monitoring.
+2. Primitive default dashboards, probably aligned to the DIY philosophy of Grafana.
-3. Too complex.
-Not for newcomers.
+3. Grafana primarily focuses on Metrics, Logs, and Traces, which, while foundational, represent just a subset of the full observability spectrum.
+For a truly holistic view of the monitored infrastructure, additional dimensions such as Process Monitoring, Network Connection Monitoring, and Systemd Service Analysis are essential.
+These additional layers enrich the observability landscape, providing deeper insights and a more comprehensive understanding of system behavior.
+4. Crafting a mature and comprehensive monitoring solution with this platform becomes overly complex, involving too many independent moving parts.

 ### Netdata